SolidifyDemo/AzureDevOps-GitHub-Demo/Notes/ReadMe.md

 # Notes #
+Azure boards and GitHub are both tools we love and we want to show you how to use them together.

 ## Azure Boards with GitHub commits and PR ##
+Use Case: We have moved our code to GitHub but still use Azure Boards and what to get PR and commits connected to or Work Items
 - Open: https://dev.azure.com/solidifydemo and show the Kanban board
 - Goto project settings and show GitHub connections
 - Show ways to connect, oauth, PAT or username and password